ronald1195/Programming-Journal/Python Tutorial.md

 # can do this by typing: 'cd your/directory/path'.
 CD stands for change directory and then you
 # can insert the directory (folder) path.
 If you dont know the complete path you can type 'ls' to
 # list all the accessible folders in the current direcotory.
 From there do 'cd [directory]' until
-# find where you saved your file.
+# find where you saved your file ).

 # Once you are in the folder where you saved your file in, type: